grafana/grafana/docs/sources/alerting/fundamentals/notification-policies/notifications.md

 ### Grouping

 Grouping is an important feature of Grafana Alerting as it allows you to batch relevant alerts together into a smaller number of notifications.
-This is particularly important if notifications are delivered to first-responders, such as engineers on-call, where receiving lots of notifications in a short period of time can be overwhelming and in some cases can negatively impact a first-responders ability to respond to the issue.
+This is particularly important if notifications are delivered to first-responders, such as engineers on-call, where receiving lots of notifications in a short period of time can be overwhelming and in some cases can negatively impact a first-responders ability to respond to an incident.
 For example, consider a large outage where many of your systems are down.
 In this case, grouping can be the difference between receiving 1 phone call and 100 phone calls.

 You choose how alerts are grouped together using the Group by option in a notification policy.
-By default, notification policies in Grafana group alerts by their alert rule using the `alertname` and `grafana_folder` labels (since alert names are not unique across multiple folders).
-Should you wish to group alert instances by something other than the alert rule, check the grouping to any other combination of labels.
+By default, notification policies in Grafana group alerts together by alert rule using the `alertname` and `grafana_folder` labels (since alert names are not unique across multiple folders).
+Should you wish to group alerts by something other than the alert rule, change the grouping to any other combination of labels.

 #### Disable grouping

 Should you wish to receive every alert as a separate notification, you can do so by grouping by a special label called `...`.
-This is useful when your alerts are being delivered to an automated system instead of a first-responder, such as an audit logging system for later analysis in post-incident reviews.
+This is useful when your alerts are being delivered to an automated system instead of a first-responder.

 #### A single group for all alerts